“60% of lawyers, or just about, are introverts”

 “One of my junior associates is just not getting it.
 In team meetings, they just sit there and never have much to say.”

 Here’s something I share with lawyers nearly every day: 60% of lawyers, or just about, are introverts.
-This is the exact inverse of America as whole, where about the same percentage are extroverts.
+This is the exact inverse of America as a whole, where about the same percentage are extroverts.

 There are many possible “causes” behind each of the statements above.
-But I have come to feel that so much of what we view as challenging in law firms at both individual and firm level is explained by fact that unlike US generally, the majority of lawyers are introverts.
+But I have come to feel that so much of what we view as challenging in law firms at both an individual and firm level is explained by the fact that unlike the US generally, the majority of lawyers are introverts.
 I think this fact explains in [large] part the challenges we experience at law firms with engagement, communication, mentoring, resistance to business development, reluctance to take on leadership, managing stress and more.
 To be clear, I am not suggesting that extroverts are qualitatively better at any of these – they aren’t.
 Rather I believe our perspective on each of these challenges – both at the individual and firm level – is often framed in extrovert terms.
 What we think of as good, successful, necessary is extroverted behavior: social, gregarious, talkative.
 These can be helpful for leadership and team management and business development, but so can more introverted tendencies: focus on building intimate relationships, reflective, calm, etc.

 I think to empower our lawyers to succeed we need to reframe what we value and promote.
 We need to reframe our language and expectations.
 We need to celebrate the strengths of introverts and understand the limitations of extroversion.
 We need to help both introverts and extroverts leverage their core approach and to be comfortable flexing when needed.